Portuguese TV Online to Immerse Yourself in European Portuguese

 Porto Canal also uploads countless new videos each day.
 Videos range from just a few minutes to over 40 minutes, so you’ll have plenty of viewing options even if you aren’t watching live.

-Check out these six resources for watching TV from Portugal online to stream your way toward fluency!
+Check out these five resources for watching TV from Portugal online to stream your way toward fluency!